 Your vehicle has a maximum weight that it can be, which is known as the GVM.
 This is everything in and on the vehicle including accessories, people, gear, fuel and also the tow ball weight.
 Your GVM is made up of two axle capacities, between the front and the rear.

 The manufacturer expects that you balance your 4WD properly, and you don’t put all of the weight on the rear axle.
+The GVM meaning by definition is split, so use it properly.

 Despite this, many people do exactly that, and you end up with a lot of weight over the rear and very little over the front.
 This will cause the rear of your 4WD to sag, and give you the same results as above.
 You’ll have an overweight rear axle, poor steering, limited rear suspension and a disaster waiting to happen.